Quick Start Guide

 When you start a new project, you may add your data files right away by clicking the folder icon or dragging files into the import area (Windows only).

-Vibronic spectra analysis sessions are stored in project files using the .smp
+Vibronic spectra analysis sessions are stored in project files using the .smp extension, which by default are saved in a {home}/SpectraMatcher/ directory.

 Data Import